GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/4_Running_pggb.md

     # Downloading and preparing datasets
     git clone https://github.com/ZoeYang2020/dataset_for_pg_workshop

-    # copy the 4Sim.fa dataset to your work directory
+    # copy the 5NM.fa dataset to your work directory
-    cp dataset_for_pg_workshop/datasets_for_PangenomeGraphConstruction_pg_workshop/4Sim.fa ./
+    cp dataset_for_pg_workshop/datasets_for_PangenomeGraphConstruction_pg_workshop/5NM.fa ./
     ```

-## Construct pangenome graph for the 4Sim genomes
+## Construct pangenome graph for the five *Neisseria meningitidis* genomes

 Create an index for the sequence using SAMtools and check.